GeoCat/qgis-bridge-plugin/docs/source/2_background_and_requirements.md

 ![Catalog Service Linkage](./img/catalog-service-linkage.png)

-Serverside software components currently supported by Bridge are GeoServer, MapServer, GeoNetwork Opensource and generic CSW (transactional).
-Some options are available to migrate data to and expose data from PostGIS and Oracle.
+Serverside software components currently supported by Bridge are GeoServer, MapServer, GeoNetwork Opensource.
+Some options are available to migrate data to and expose data from PostGIS.

 You can also choose to save the metadata and map symbology on your computer as files or in a GeoPackage so you can use them to publish on other software platforms
 (deegree, QGIS).